M4rchy-S/UniversalTicketSystem/README.md

 ﻿# UniversalTicketSystem
-Ticket system prototype made for my friends. <\br>
+Ticket system prototype made for my friends.

 !!!
 This project is not adaptive for mobile phones and was not tested by QA specialists.
 This is more like a playground

 ## System supports: